CAT Preparation Strategies From Akshita Agarwal | 99.87%ile, Final Admits: IIM A,B,C

 As the timer starts, focus on getting each question you attempt, contribute to a positive score.
 Do not be afraid of move on from questions that take time to solve.
 Remember, it’s about getting questions right and NOT getting difficult questions right.

-I hope these tips can help kick-start your preparation for CAT 2017.
-I wish all the aspirants success in their endeavors!
+I hope these tips can help kick-start your preparation for CAT.
+I wish all the aspirants success in their endeavours!

 I’d be more than happy to answer any queries you may have.
 All the best!